rhyslwells/Data-Archive/content/uncleaned/Neural Scaling Laws.md

 ![[Pasted image 20241017072732.png|500]]

-During training we know next value, hence we have a [[loss function]] to help learning.
+During training we know next value, hence we have a [[Loss function]] to help learning.

 L1 - loss functions